opencog/benchmark/query-loop/README.md

 where `gene` is a given gene, specified by the scientist, and `$a` and `$b` are two other genes that interact with it.

-The other benchmark looks for pentagons,and so is similar, except that two of the edges are gene-protein expression relations, and one vertex is a reactome pathway label.
+The other benchmark looks for pentagons, and so is similar, except that one vertex is a reactome pathway label, two edges connect that pathway to proteins that participate in that pathway, two edges are gene-protein expression relations, and the fifth edge indicates that the two genes interact with each-other.
+(Thus, one pathway vertex, two protein vertexes, and two gene vertexes).

 The structure of the dataset is explored
 [in the dataset-notes directory.](./dataset-notes)